craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Actstow.md

 #### Delicacy
 Goat-butter fried peanut-breaded-chicken (or beef if you can get it imported) is a *wonderful* Actstow delicacy.
 Pairs well with ginger, onion, and garlic.

-A local delicacy of the children of Actstow
+A local delicacy of the children of Actstow is a frozen dairy cream, sweetened with spices such as cinnamon, ginger, and fruit.

 Actstow is a fairly rich place, although not well positioned for massive trade, meaning most "delicacy" is imported.